celery/celery/docs/getting-started/introduction.rst

-            Simple and complex work-flows can be composed using a set of powerful primitives we call the "canvas", including grouping, chaining, chunking and more.
+            Simple and complex work-flows can be composed using a set of powerful primitives we call the "canvas", including grouping, chaining, chunking, and more.

             :ref:`Read more… <guide-canvas>`.